 Immunizations: Each student is required by law to have a Current Health and Physical Assessment for the school year.
 This is a mandate of the Department of Health and the District of Columbia.
 No child will be permitted to enter the school without the actual assessments or written documentation of a future scheduled appointment.
 If the scheduled appointment is missed, then your child will be excluded from school until documentation is received.
 As a parent or guardian, you have the right to refuse immunizations for your child, but Cedar Tree must receive a written waiver signed by your child's physician, stating the reason for refusal.
+Religious immunization exemptions will be considered on a case-by-case basis.
+All formal requests for religious immunization exemption will be processed and approved directly from the District of Colombia Department of Health.

-Medications: The Nurse/Trained School Health Aide (TSHA) and appropriate school staff should be notified of any prescription medication that your child is required to take at school.
+Medications: The Nurse and appropriate school staff should be notified of any prescription medication that your child is required to take at school.
 To administer prescription medication to students, Cedar Tree must receive written documentation from your child's medical provider and a permission slip from you, as the parent or guardian.
-All medication should be brought to the School Nurse or TSHA in its original prescription container, labeled with your child's name, name of medication, expiration date, proper dosage and route.
+All medication should be brought to the School Nurse in its original prescription container, labeled with your child's name, name of medication, expiration date, proper dosage, and route.
 If medications need to be administered to students when the nurse is not present, a trained staff will administer the medication.
-If your child has Asthma, please make sure that the School has their Asthma Action Plan, as well as their medication on hand at all times.
+If your child has Asthma, please make sure that the school has their Asthma Action Plan, as well as their medication on hand at all times.